Litigation in respect of fundamental rights and freedoms

 Civil and political rights;

-II – After analysing the accuracy of subject-matter of the appeal, the Constitutional Court began assessing the claim of organic unconstitutionality.
-According to the court of Setúbal, there was a restriction over a self-executing fundamental right caused by an act of the government and the National Health Authority (DGS).
+II – The Constitutional Court began assessing the claim of organic unconstitutionality.
+According to the court of Santarém, there was a restriction over a self-executing fundamental right caused by an act of the government.
 In effect, restrictions of that type are under the legislative competence of the Portuguese Parliament [Article 165, no. 1, subparagraph b), of the Portuguese Constitution].
 Hence, the restriction in place was deemed unconstitutional.

 III – Regarding the claim of substantial unconstitutionality, the Constitutional Court first addressed the issue of distinguishing the fundamental right of Article 27 (right to freedom) from the one in Article 44, no. 1 (right to free movement).
 Following an extensive analysis on both, including reflections about doctrinal thoughts and compared constitutional law (Sentenza n.º 127 of 2022, 7 Abril, of the Italian Constitutional Court; Application no. 49933/20 of the ECtHR), the Court said the expressly authorized restrictions on the right to liberty, contained in Article 27, no. 3 of the CRP, are prefigured as circumstances in which the person, in addition to being impeded from their freedom to move, in the terms defined therein, is placed, against their will, in the dependence of an authority with far reaching powers over their self-determination, something that has profound implications for the exercise of their freedom in realms that go beyond the simple freedom to come and go, enter or leave a public or private space.

-IV – However, the aforementioned interpretation does not mean the reviewed rule equals detention or imprisonment, as the isolation took place at home, for a short duration and without further obligations.
-In addition, the Constitutional Court considered the importance of the context of administrative emergency caused by the pandemic and the corresponding need to adopt measures to protect public health and the sustainability of the national health service (SNS).
-Article 64, no. 1 of CRP addresses the the problems caused by public health demands, by imposing duties upon the citizens, irrespectively of being directly disturbed by the disease, and by making the State constitutionally responsible for providing the protection of public health.
+Irrespectively, the Constitutional Court must also appraise the context of administrative emergency caused by the pandemic and the corresponding need to adopt measures to protect public health and the sustainability of the national health service (SNS).
+Article 64, no. 1, of CRP addresses the the problems caused by public health demands, by imposing duties upon the citizens, irrespectively of being directly disturbed by the disease, and by making the State constitutionally responsible for providing the protection of public health.